Research Questions

 Supervisor: Dr R Jauch

 Though many postgraduate students often find themselves buried in work, Jessie believes in the importance of healthily managing stress, especially when pursuing academia.
 “There have been times where I have felt overwhelmed, which can translate into technical errors and lead to unusable data, so these hobbies have been critical in helping me reduce my stress to a manageable level.”
-This is all the more important, given that “high-quality research takes time to plan and execute”, Jessie added.
+This is all the more important, given that “high-quality research takes time to plan and execute”.

 December 2020